Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • For vegan restaurants in Jeju, make sure to check the hours or their Instagram for any updates.
 Many vegan restaurants in Jeju are closed on Mondays.

-• If you are planning to eat with non-vegans at non-vegan restaurants in Jeju, it’s best to learn basic Korean phrases to order veganizable food.
+• If you are planning to eat with non-vegans at non-vegan restaurants in Jeju, it’s best to learn basic Korean phrases to order veganizable food like bibimbap.

 • Make sure to download Google Translate or the Papago app to translate menus.
 Read more travel tips on my Vegan Korea guide.